Sign Up

 Enteral Administration

-Absorption of the enteral drug depends on the pH levels of the GI tract (which can vary in different segments), feeding frequency, and gastric emptying times.
+Absorption of the enteral drug depends on the pH levels of the infant’s GI tract (which can vary in different segments), feeding frequency, and gastric emptying times.
 Generally, most drugs are absorbed more slowly in neonates.
-The pancreatic and biliary functions may be immature in the neonate (Tayman, 2020).
+There is a reduced synthesis of bile acids and delayed gastrointestinal transit, which can cause a reduction in absorption (Ruggiero et al., 2019).

-Osmolality must also be considered when providing neonatal enteral drugs.
-Substances with high osmolality that are administered to the neonate have been associated with many adverse effects, including the development of necrotizing enterocolitis and decreased transit time.
 Many enteral drugs add a significant osmolar load to the formula or breast milk.
-It is important to stagger neonatal enteral drugs to avoid the simultaneous administration of highly osmolar drugs.
+It is important to stagger the time in which neonatal enteral drugs are given to avoid the simultaneous administration of highly osmolar drugs.

 Aerosolized Drugs